News

 Sufficient revenue is necessary for the local government to finance any of its activities covered by the municipal or city budget.
 The most significant item of tax revenue that local government can influence through its actions is property tax revenue.
 The audited towns actively differentiated the individual property tax rates, contributing to increased revenues.

-The full text of the press release about this issue in Slovak language is available here.
+The full text of the press release about this issue in Slovak language

 Share: